-As the Bank represents the banking activities of the Group and is the most significant contributor to revenues and profits (constituting 80 per cent. of the Group's total gross revenues (net interest income before impairment of advances, non-interest income and share of profits of associates and joint ventures) as at 30 June 2013), the strategic objectives of both entities are the same.
+As the Bank represents the banking activities of the Group and is the most significant contributor to revenues and profits, the strategic objectives of both entities are the same.

-FirstRand's objective is to be the African financial services group of choice, creating long-term franchise value and delivering superior and sustainable economic returns to its shareholders within acceptable levels of volatility.
-This objective is driven through two parallel growth strategies:
+FirstRand's vision is to be the African financial services group of choice, create long-term franchise value, deliver superior and sustainable economic returns to shareholders within acceptable levels of volatility and maintain balance sheet strength.